Venxe/wallpapers/README.md

-# My Amazing Wallpaper Collection
+# My Awesome Wallpaper Collection

-Welcome to my amazing wallpaper collection!
+Welcome to my awesome wallpaper collection!
 This repository features a carefully curated selection of stunning wallpapers, all created by talented and creative artists.
-I am not the creator of these works; I have simply compiled them for you to enjoy.

 ## Image Quality
 All wallpapers in this collection are at least **4K resolution**.
 High-resolution PNG images have been converted to **JPEG format using "jpeg-li"** to optimize file size while preserving quality.
 If images were already well-optimized in their original format, they have been left unchanged.